 Ambition, passion, drive, humility and her unique look have attracted many job prospects and wowed audiences around the globe.
 Through her achievements she has become a role model to Indian females everywhere, one of the biggest blessings she could ever ask for, instilling hope and determination that they too can break the mould!

 Chandrika aims to use her growing voice to advocate equality and rights for women and girls around the world, especially in India; along with being a spokesperson for mental illness and advocates to help break the taboos that surround it.
 She is also currently working with UNICEF India as an ambassador and various other NGO'S in India to bring relief to the needy.

-She resides between Los Angeles and Chennai, striving to leave her mark on the world.
+She resides between Los Angeles and India, striving to leave her mark on the world as an Indian bombshell.